 Acidity can also come from food sources.
 Tomatoes, caffeine, spices, chocolate, and some juices like orange and apple juice are high in it.
 These foods can directly irritate enlarged hemorrhoids as they make their way to the end of the digestive tract, especially if they get there fast due to an overactive GI tract.

 We’ve written about good diets for chronic hemorrhoid sufferers in the past on this blog: Hemorrhoids High Fiber Diet

-Between these two mechanisms, either in isolation or in combination, extra acidity can build up in fecal residue and cause itching.
+Between these two mechanisms, either in isolation or in combination, extra acidity can build up in fecal residue and make hemorrhoids itch.

 Other sources of itching

 Poor Quality Wipes

 Wet wipes can sometimes make hemorrhoids itch as well.
 Poorly made wipes with chemical preservatives and plastic cloth can irritate the lining of the anus or the area towards the outside of the rectum.
 That irritation can cause itching or pain.

 Pro tip: Itching has the same nerve fibers as pain, and is actually just a low-grade level of pain.

 Look for a wipe with no chemicals and a cloth made from wood or bamboo fibers, like our organic baby wipes.